Baystation12/Baystation12/.github/ISSUE_TEMPLATE.md

 	PUT YOUR ANSWERS ON THE BLANK LINES BELOW THE HEADERS (The lines with four #'s)
-	Don't edit them or delete them it's part of the formatting -->
+	Don't edit them or delete them, it's part of the formatting.

+	Issues not following this template will be closed.
+-->
 #### Description of issue